edencehealth/ohdsi-achilles/README.md

-  --db-username=<name>     The username to connect to the database server with [default: pgadmin] --db-password=<name>     The password to connect to the database server with [default: postgres] --db-extra-settings=<s>  Optional additional settings for the database driver (in JDBC connection format) --databaseconnector-jar-folder=<directory>  The path to the driver jar files used by the DatabaseConnector to connect to various DBMS [default: /usr/local/lib/DatabaseConnectorJars]
+  --db-username=<name>     The username to connect to the database server with [default: pgadmin] --db-password=<name>     The password to connect to the database server with [default: postgres] --db-extra-settings=<s>  Optional additional settings for the database driver (in JDBC connection format) --databaseconnector-jar-folder=<DIR>  The path to the driver jar files used by the DatabaseConnector to connect to various DBMS [default: /usr/local/lib/DatabaseConnectorJars]

 JSON Export Options:
-  --json-export           Whether to run the Achilles exportToJson function --json-compress         JSON files should be compressed into one zip file --json-output-base=<DIRECTORY>  The output path used by exportToJson [default: /output]
+  --json-export           Whether to run the Achilles exportToJson function --json-compress         JSON files should be compressed into one zip file --json-output-base=<DIR>  The output path used by exportToJson [default: /output]

 DataQualityDashboard Options:
-  --dqd                                Whether to run the DataQualityDashboard functions --dqd-sql-only                       Return DQD queries but do not run them --dqd-verbose                        Whether to write DataQualityDashboard info --dqd-json-file                      Whether to write a JSON file to disk --dqd-skip-db-write                  Skip writing results to the dqdashboard_results table in the results schema --dqd-check-names=<list>             Optional comma-separated list of check names to execute --dqd-check-levels=<list>            Comma-separated list of which DQ check levels to execute [default: TABLE,FIELD,CONCEPT]
+  --dqd                                Whether to run the DataQualityDashboard functions --dqd-sql-only                       Return DQD queries but do not run them --dqd-verbose                        Whether to write DataQualityDashboard info --dqd-skip-db-write                  Skip writing results to the dqdashboard_results table in the results schema --dqd-check-names=<list>             Optional comma-separated list of check names to execute --dqd-check-levels=<list>            Comma-separated list of which DQ check levels to execute [default: TABLE,FIELD,CONCEPT]
-  --dqd-exclude-tables=<list>          Comma-separated list of CDM tables to exclude from the checks --dqd-output-base=<DIRECTORY>        The output path used by the dqd functions [default: /output] --dqd-table-threshold-file=<file>    The optional location of the threshold file for evaluating the table checks; this is useful for overriding thresholds [default: default]
+  --dqd-exclude-tables=<list>          Comma-separated list of CDM tables to exclude from the checks --dqd-output-base=<DIR>              The output path used by the dqd functions [default: /output] --dqd-table-threshold-file=<file>    The optional location of the threshold file for evaluating the table checks; this is useful for overriding thresholds [default: default]
   --dqd-field-threshold-file=<file>    The optional location of the threshold file for evaluating the field checks; this is useful for overriding thresholds [default: default]
   --dqd-concept-threshold-file=<file>  The optional location of the threshold file for evaluating the concept checks; this is useful for overriding thresholds [default: default]